 Now more than ever, workplaces are encouraging employees to practice mindfulness, the act of paying attention on purpose.
 Mindfulness means living in the present moment and using techniques to explore thoughts and feelings without any judgment.
-It’s incredibly effective too, improving attention spans and reducing stress in both the brain and behavior for those who practice consistently.
+It's incredibly useful too, improving attention spans and reducing stress in both the brain and behavior for those who practice consistently.

 At a hectic office where it's easy to get lost in an overscheduled shuffle, employees are embracing these exercises to combat against accidentally leading a “blink, and you miss it” life.
 But what about entrepreneurs who work-from-home?

 While being at home means alleviating some stressful attributes of going into an office — like long meetings, difficult coworkers, and the commute — consider the distractions.
 An inbox pinging with emails.
-Open tabs to Twitter and Tumblr on a desktop.
+Open tabs to Twitter and Facebook on a desktop.

 Just like anyone in a physical office, remote workers need mindfulness to create an inner peace that will allow them to be productive within the present.

 If you're ready to squeeze in a bit of mindfulness while working from home, here are five easy exercises that can fit into your schedule and keep you on track with your workload.

 5 Ways to Practice Mindfulness While Working From Home

 Most mindfulness listicles begin with breathing exercises and with good reason.
 This technique is universal and can be done no matter where you are, how much time you have, or what position you're in.
 Clear your head and focus on your breath.
 Breathe in and out slowly, counting to three.
 Relax your entire body as you inhale and exhale.
 Close your eyes to relax and concentrate on letting your thoughts be still.
 Let go of your to-do list in favor of spending a minute or two peacefully breathing deeply in and out.